On 3 October 2018, the FCA published the findings of their long-awaited AML Thematic Review into the e-money sector.

 - Perhaps the most important area of poor practice was risk management, where the FCA expected to see all customers covered by a risk assessment, which was not always the case.

-- In summary, this is a very positive report that credits e-money firms with a good compliance culture and should help dispel the image of the e-money sector as a sector of high-risk business.
-It details some instances of poor practice, none of which, however, are significant.
+- In summary, this appears to us to be a very positive report that credits e-money firms with a good compliance culture and should help dispel the image of the e-money sector as a sector of high-risk business.

 The full report can be accessed from the FCA website